SemanticFlowLanguage/semantic-flow-language/README.md

 - **Semantic Integrity:** The intent and logic are bidirectionally synchronized and verifiable.
 - **Verification:** Each step in the process is validated to ensure it aligns with the original intent and rules.

+## Core Documents

+The Semantic Flow Language (SFL) is defined across three foundational documents:

+- [**Concept**](./docs/concept.md) — Defines the core structure, goals, and dual-layer approach of SFL.
+- [**Philosophy**](./docs/philosophy.md) — Explains the reasoning behind SFL: the problem with probabilistic AI and the need for human-centered semantic control.
+- [**Specification**](./docs/specification.md) — Details the formal semantics, syntax, and verification model for SFL implementations.

+Together, these documents describe how SFL maintains semantic alignment between **human intent**, **AI generation**, and **runnable logic** — creating a new paradigm for AI-assisted software design.

 ### Current Implementation: Node-RED

 The first implementation of SFL is available as a **Node-RED** extension: